How can you protect yourself against PayPal fraud?

 4. Account hacking

-Description: Your PayPal account is hacked and used to make fraudulent transactions.
+Description: Your PayPal account has been hacked and is being used to make fraudulent transactions.

-Objective: Scammers are looking to use your PayPal account to make online purchases or transfer money to other accounts.
+Objective: Fraudsters seek to use your PayPal account to make online purchases or to transfer money to other accounts.

-Example: You receive an email from PayPal informing you of a transaction that you did not complete.
-You log into your account and see that fraudulent transactions have been made.
+Example: You receive an email from PayPal informing you of a transaction you did not make.
+You log in to your account and discover that fraudulent transactions have been made.

 Strengthen the security of your PayPal account